Tom Hardy: Personal life

 Hardy married Sarah Ward, a producer, in 1999, and they divorced in 2004.
 He met and began dating the assistant director Rachael Speed on the set of The Virgin Queen in 2005, and they later had a son before separating in 2009.
 That year, he began a relationship with the actress Charlotte Riley after they met on the set of Wuthering Heights, and they were married in July 2014.
-Together they have two children: a son born in October 2015 and a son born in December 2018.
+Together they have two sons: the first born in October 2015 and the second born in December 2018.
 They had one rescue dog, Woodstock, and Hardy appeared with Woodstock in a PETA advertisement to promote pet adoption.
 Woodstock died on 5 June 2017 due to an aggressive case of polymyositis at 6 years old.

 While portraying the prisoner Charles Bronson during the production of Bronson, Hardy met Bronson several times and the two became friends.
 Bronson was impressed with how Hardy managed to match his muscularity and how well he could mimic Bronson's personality and voice; stating that he believed Hardy was the only person who could play him, he also shaved off his trademark moustache and sent it to Hardy in the hopes that Hardy would wear it in the film.
-According to Bronson's son, George Bamby, Hardy was banned from visiting Bronson in prison following the film's release.
+According to George Bamby, Hardy was banned from visiting Bronson in prison following the film's release.

+While some outlets describe Hardy as a male feminist, he has stated that he would love to say that, but that it is a hard word for him to "throw around" because he says he has not studied feminism.
+Hardy added that he considers himself "pro-feminism."

-An avid practitioner of Brazilian jiu-jitsu, he has won a number of jiu-jitsu competitions, with one such occurrence being at the UMAC Brazilian Jiu-Jitsu Open Championships in September 2022.
+An avid practitioner of Brazilian jiu-jitsu, he has won a number of jiu-jitsu competitions, for example at the UMAC Brazilian Jiu-Jitsu Open Championships in September 2022.
 He is the lead ambassador for the REORG Brazilian Jiu-Jitsu Foundation, a Royal Marines-backed charity allowing current and former military personnel to learn the martial art as part of their recovery and to combat physical and mental challenges.
 Hardy was promoted to purple belt in Brazilian jiu-jitsu on 19 June 2023.
+In 2026, he received his brown belt from Sonny Weston, head instructor at Horsham BJJ, in a promotion tied to a seminar visit from Tom DeBlass.

-In October 2023 Hardy signed the Artists4Ceasefire open letter to US President Joe Biden, calling for a permanent ceasefire in the Gaza war, the release of all hostages, and the delivery of life-saving aid to civilians in Gaza.
+In October 2023, Hardy signed the Artists4Ceasefire open letter to US President Joe Biden, calling for a permanent ceasefire in the Gaza war, the release of all hostages, and the delivery of life-saving aid to civilians in Gaza.

+During a panel at the 2024 New York Comic Con, Hardy revealed he is autistic.
+In 2026, he collaborated with Tatami Fightwear to develop the AUTsiders line to raise awareness for the neurodiverse community, with the proceeds going to autism charities.